dell/dellemc-openmanage-ansible-modules/docs/modules/ome_alert_policies_info.rst

 Synopsis
 --------

+This module retrieves the information of alert policies for OpenManage Enterprise and OpenManage Enterprise Modular.

 A list of information about a specific OME alert policy using the policy name.

 A list of all the OME alert policies with their information when the policy name is not provided.